11/4-colorability of subcubic triangle-free graphs

 Following the ideas of \cite{fracsub,thoheck}, we are going to prove a strengthening of Theorem~\ref{thm-mainfr} where we put additional constraints on the coloring of vertices of degree less than three.
 When coloring the given graph $G$, we generally choose an induced subgraph $H$ of $G$, find its coloring inductively, then extend the coloring to $G$, taking advantage of these additional constraints on the coloring of $H$.
 However, occasionally it is necessary not to enforce these constraints at some of the vertices of $H$, and to treat the vertices according to their original degree in $G$ rather than their current degree in $H$.
 To deal with this issue, we introduce the following definition.

 A \emph{graph with external degrees} (an \emph{e-graph} for short) is a graph $G$ (the \emph{underlying graph} of the e-graph) together with a function $d_G:V(G)\to\mathbb{Z}_0^+$ such that $d_G(v)\ge \deg v$ for every $v\in V(G)$.
 We say $\deg v$ is the \emph{degree} and $d_G(v)$ is the \emph{external degree} of the vertex $v$ of the e-graph.
+We use $\deg_G v$ when we need to specify that the degree is in $G$.
 A vertex $v\in V(G)$ is \emph{nailed} if $d_G(v)>\deg v$.
 We say an e-graph $G$ is \emph{subcubic} if $d_G(v)\le 3$ for every $v\in V(G)$, and \emph{cubic} if $d_G(v)=3$ for every $v\in V(G)$; let us remark the underlying graph of a cubic e-graph may contain vertices of degree less than three.
 In contrast, we say an e-graph $G$ is \emph{3-regular} if all its vertices have degree three.
 Note that if $G$ is subcubic and has minimum degree at least two, then the function $d_G$ is uniquely determined by the set of nailed vertices of $G$ (each nailed vertex $v$ has degree two and $d_G(v)=3$, while all other vertices $u$ satisfy $d_G(u)=\deg u$); in figures, nailed vertices are drawn in black and all other vertices in white.